donalotiarnaigh/weather-app/docs/p1_wbs.md

 ## Success Criteria
 - All sensitive information is stored in environment variables ✓
-- Code is organized in a modular, maintainable structure
+- Code is organized in a modular, maintainable structure (In Progress)
 - Security best practices are implemented
 - All dependencies are up-to-date with no vulnerabilities
 - Development environment supports efficient workflow (Partially Completed) ✓